ZJUFanLab/WAVE/README.md

   Encodes baseline (control) gene expression profiles into a latent space using a variational autoencoder.

 * **DrugNN**
-  Maps drug molecular fingerprints (e.g., ECFP4) into a low-dimensional embedding vector.
+  Maps drug molecular fingerprints (e.g., Morgan) into a low-dimensional embedding vector.

 * **GeneDrugFusion**
   Concatenates gene latent vectors and drug embeddings, then predicts the expression **delta** (i.e., perturbation effect), which is added to the VAE-reconstructed baseline to generate the final perturbed profile.